matteopasa/terraform-provider-sysdig/website/docs/r/monitor_notification_channel_slack.md

 * `channel` - (Required) Channel name from this Slack.

+* `private_channel` - (Optional) If true, the Slack channel name will be visible only to the user that created this notification channel.
+Default: false.

 * `enabled` - (Optional) If false, the channel will not emit notifications.
 Default is true.

 * `notify_when_ok` - (Optional) Send a new notification when the alert condition is